David Morales (politician): Education

-To further expand access to higher education, Morales introduced a bill to allow high school students that earn Rhode Island’s Silver or Gold Seal of Biliteracy to earn college credit toward a minor or major at a public university or community college.
+To further expand access to higher education, Morales introduced a bill to allow high school students that earn Rhode Island's Silver or Gold Seal of Biliteracy to earn college credit toward a minor or major at a public university or community college.

 Policing

-Following New York City Police Department’s use of a robot dog across Manhattan, Morales introduced a bill to prevent the potential use of police robot dogs in Rhode Island.
+Following New York City Police Department's use of a robot dog across Manhattan, Morales introduced a bill to prevent the potential use of police robot dogs in Rhode Island.
 The bill was held for further study.

+Morales's 2026 Mayoral platform states his intention to work with the Providence Police Department to connect residents with violence prevention programs, mental health resources, substance use counseling, and case management.

 Environment

 Before becoming a legislator, Morales was a member of Sunrise RI.
 He has maintained his advocacy work throughout his term.
-In April 2021, he organized a letter with over 25 legislators to oppose Sea 3’s fossil fuel expansion in the Port of Providence.
+In April 2021, he organized a letter with over 25 legislators to oppose Sea 3's fossil fuel expansion in the Port of Providence.
 During the 2021 legislative session, Morales introduced a bill to transfer the planning and administration of the interconnection of renewable energy from the electric distribution companies to the Rhode Island Infrastructure Bank.
 He was also the lead sponsor on a bill to establish the first Green Justice Zone in the state which would ensure that all burdened communities throughout the state have clean air and clean water.

 Personal life

 Morales grew up in the rural, working-class town of Soledad, California.
 He was raised by a single mother who often worked multiple jobs at once to support him and his younger sister, including working as gas station clerk and picking vegetables in agricultural fields.
 Morales has regularly cited his mother as his greatest inspiration for becoming politically involved, both praising her perseverance and wanting to change the conditions of poverty which he saw her experience.
 Morales also considers Senator Bernie Sanders’ 2016 presidential campaign along with his involvement in the Sunrise Movement and the Democratic Socialists of America as his inspirations for pursuing public office.

 Throughout high school, Morales engaged in farm labor on the weekends to support his family and enrolled in college courses at night, enabling him to gain enough credits to graduate from a 4-year college at 19.
-He received his bachelor’s degree in urban studies from the University of California, Irvine.
-He then pursued a Master’s of Public Affairs at Brown University, where at 20, he became the youngest graduate in the program’s history.
+He received his bachelor's degree in urban studies from the University of California, Irvine.
+He then pursued a Master's of Public Affairs at Brown University, where at 20, he became the youngest graduate in the program's history.
+Morales performs as a professional wrestler.

-2020 Election
+2020 election

 Morales began his campaign against incumbent Daniel P. McKiernan in December 2019.
-Despite not receiving the local Democratic committee’s endorsement, he won a three-way primary with 49.4% of the vote.
+Despite not receiving the local Democratic committee's endorsement, he won a three-way primary with 49.4% of the vote.
 He then received 96% of the vote in the general election.